Table Of Contents

 To setup your own server host, first install Graph IDE on it, launch Graph IDE and then turn on the Server within Graph IDE by using the Preferences settings and select the Cloud Accounts option.
 The host is now an account server.

-Cloud accounts can be created and maintained using the Registration inspector editor.
+Cloud accounts can be created and maintained using the Administrator inspector editor.
 However, the first account which should be an administrator account needs to be created at the command line.
-That is because creating accounts via the Registration inspector editor requires administrator privilege.
+That is because creating accounts via the Administrator inspector editor requires administrator privilege.
 Maintaining accounts is via a command line interface.
 The following is an example of that use and assumes the currently logged in user is the one that launches the Graph IDE application.
 The following commands primes the account called joe with password samantha and establishes that account as administrator.

 For the Mac App Store Edition (sandboxed version):